 With access to world-class faculty and instrumentation, graduates of our chemistry program quickly find they leave with so much more than just a degree.
 They take away research experience, professional connections and publishing opportunities.
 These types of experiences are unusual at the undergraduate level at most institutions, which is precisely why we offer them.
 At UW-Eau Claire, we believe that a rigorous education rooted in experiential and real-world learning will provide you with the skills you need to be successful in your chosen field.

-Whether you are interested in a career in chemical analysis, industrial quality control, product testing or literally hundreds of other options, a chemistry bachelor's degree from UW-Eau Claire can be your ticket to an excellent career.
+Whether you are interested in a career in chemical analysis, industrial quality control, product testing or countless other options, a chemistry bachelor's degree from UW-Eau Claire can be your ticket to an excellent career.